Early detection of neurological deterioration in patients means interventions are more likely to be successful (Shahrokhi & Asuncion 2023).

 Therefore, you must be informed about the possible causes of neurological deterioration, know how to correctly assess the patient and intervene appropriately.

-A patient with a GCS score of less than eight is considered to be neurologically compromised, which is a medical emergency relying on prompt diagnosis and medical management for a favourable patient outcome (Cooksley et al. 2018).
+A patient with a GCS score of less than 8 is considered to be neurologically compromised, which is a medical emergency relying on prompt diagnosis and medical management for a favourable patient outcome (Cooksley et al. 2018).

-Read: Performing a Neurological Assessment
+Read: Neurological Assessment and GCS

 Common Causes of Neurological Deterioration